imsouza/multithreading/README.md

 # Multithreading C

-A program to demonstrate the processing of a value using threads in C with the pthread library
+This repository contains implementations that demonstrate data processing using threads with the pthread library

-## Usage
+## Run

 gcc thread.c -D_REENTRANT -lpthread